-Cash and cash equivalents/Receivables: the budget assumed that 2 quarterly installments of the Government funding would be receivable at 31 December 2018; only 1 installment (\$78,750) was outstanding.
-The budget also assumed that the inspection costs & recoverable expenses receivable (\$24,381) would have been received before year end.
+Cash and cash equivalents/Receivables: the budget assumed that 2 quarterly installments (\$157,500) of the Government funding would be receivable at 31 December 2019; only 1 installment (\$78,750) was outstanding.
+The budget also assumed that the net expenses would have been higher (see comment below).